publishpress/PublishPress-Future/readme.txt

 = [2.7.0] - 02 Dec 2021 =

-* Changed: Rename the plugin from Post Expirator to PublishpPress Future, #14;
+* Changed: Rename the plugin from Post Expirator to PublishPress Future, #14;
 * Changed: Add the PublishPress footer and branding, #68;
 * Changed: Separate the settings into different tabs, #97, #98;
 * Changed: Rename the "General Settings" tab to "Default", #99;